leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 7. Iterate the list, and send the email

-### Explaining some concepts
+### Before starting: Let's explore some core concepts

 Before we start the implementation of the use case, I will explain a few concepts particular to PoP.
-(If you know already how to PoP works, you can skip straight to section "Implementing the Query" below.)

 #### URL-based queries